Post

 Flag: wctf{t00k_y0u_l0Ng_3n0UgH_h3h3}

-The question mentioned the flag being inside the background of the CTF website.
-First, I had to extract the website background from the CSS code
+The challenge mentioned the flag being inside the background of the CTF website.

-which was encoded in base64.
-After that, the background shows alot of binary code.
+Extracting the website background which was encoded in base64, the background seem to be a long sequence of binary code.

 WOLPHV I: Reconnaissance [OSINT]